-Bachelor of Health Science (Asian Holistic Health & Massage)
+Bachelor of Health Science (Asian Holistic Health and Massage)

 (Program currently not offered, however please let your admissions representative know if you are interested in this program.)

-Bachelor of Health Science (Asian Holistic Health & Massage) (BHS)
+Bachelor of Health Science (Asian Holistic Health and Massage) (BHS)

 Join our community of like-minded individuals, distinguished faculty, and experienced practitioners to hone your craft.
-Begin your massage and Asian Bodywork career with our bachelor’s degree.
+Begin your Asian holistic massage and Asian Bodywork career with our holistic Bachelor’s degrees.
 Our program ties together massage therapy with Oriental medicine theory, giving you the tools to best serve your future clients’ needs with a unique blend of East and West.